Kubster96/narcotic_sound_generator/readme.md

-# Narcotic Sound Generator
+# NarcoticSoundGenerator

-Program for generating music according to given arguments
+Program for generating music according to given parameters